 This Is Why There’s a Plastic Baby In Your King Cake

-The tradition dates back more than 2,000 years, and there’s an interesting story behind how the baby made its way into the cake.
-The practice of making and serving king cakes actually dates all the way back to the origins of Mardi Gras itself, which was first celebrated in 1699, but baking a baby into the cake wasn’t common practice until the 1800s.
+The tradition dates back hundreds of years, and there’s an interesting story behind how the baby made its way into the cake.
+The practice of making and serving king cakes actually dates all the way back to the origins of Mardi Gras itself, which was first celebrated in America in 1699, but baking a baby into the cake wasn’t common practice until the 1800s.

 Learn why there may be a small baby in your slice of cake this Tuesday, and find out what it means if you’re the one who finds the baby.
 Hint: It’s good luck!

 The tradition of making and serving king cakes actually dates all the way back to the origins of Mardi Gras itself.
 While you might associate Mardi Gras with a day of parades and parties, it’s actually part of a larger season that lasts for months.

 Today, Mardi Gras (also known as Carnival) is typically celebrated with two weeks of festivities that lead up to the main event on Fat Tuesday, but the official season of Mardi Gras begins on January 6—known as Epiphany in the Christian tradition.
 Epiphany is celebrated on the 12th day after Christmas, when the three kings are said to have actually made it to see baby Jesus—which is why the dessert is called ‘king’ cake, and why there’s a tiny baby hidden inside.
 The arrival of the three kings is also the reason it's tradition to leave your Christmas tree up through January 6.